afshinrahmati/RabbitMq/README.md

 # RabbitMq
 How work rabbitMQ?
-RabbitMq is a MessageBrocker
+RabbitMq is a MessageBrocker. docker run -d --name my-rabbit -p 5672:5672 -p 15672:15672 rabbitmq:3.13-management
 # what is messageBrocker ?
 it is an intermediary computer program that create communication between system or application by managing the transfer of the data(messages) between them.
 * we set for all operation